dominicplouffe/HorseRacingPrediction/README.md

 $ sudo pip pip install sklearn
 ```
 ### Training the model
 To train the model, we load training data, setup the training array (X) and target results (y).
+Each row is a result of a horse in a distinct race.
+The training array are the features described above and the target results is the finish position of the horse in that race.

-We then instantiate the regression algorithm and fit the model.
-Once that's done we save the model to a file so we can use it in a different class.
+Once we have all the rows formatted in a list we instantiate the regression algorithm and fit the model.
+Last, we save the model to a file so we can use it in a different class.

 ```python
 def _get_data(self, filename):